jkufner/intelligent-dag-select/README.md

-# Intelligent-tree-select
+# Intelligent-DAG-Select

-React tree select component  based on [react-select](https://github.com/JedWatson/react-select#react-select) and [react-virtualized-select](https://github.com/bvaughn/react-virtualized-select#react-virtualized-select)
+React DAG select component based on [intelligent-tree-select](https://github.com/lecbyjak/intelligent-tree-select) which is based on [react-select](https://github.com/JedWatson/react-select#react-select) and [react-virtualized-select](https://github.com/bvaughn/react-virtualized-select#react-virtualized-select)

+Intelligent-DAG-Select is a modified version of intelligent-tree-select that uses DAG as input data and renders it as a tree.
+Thus, some subtrees may occur multiple times in the tree.

 #### Before start